Parking Violation Fee Collection Not Out of Reach

 - If you are issuing municipal tickets, the municipality gets the ticketing revenue.
 If this is the only option available to you, then any ROI is generated through improved compliance and more paid permits rather than fines or violations.

 - Collections are not always easy.
 Whether you choose to use an outside agency or manage it in-house, there is a cost associated with it.
 You can help yourself by making the process of payment easier with an online payment and appeal system.
-The additional of images to help document the violation typically leads fewer appeals as it’s hard to debate evidence.
+The addition of images to help document the violation typically leads to fewer appeals as it’s hard to debate evidence.
 You can check out our blog Pesky Outstanding Fines – The headache for parking managers for some suggestions on how to structure your collections process for the best results.

 - You may be required to meet a formalized process to satisfy municipal requirements.
 This often includes having clear evidence of where and when an infraction took place.
 Furthermore, allowing for an appeal process, and options for early payment discounts.
 A stable violations management system (like what you can get with OPS-COM) comes with many of those features already included, so this may be a simple hurdle to navigate.